The Holt School

 The Holt School is a secondary school located on the outskirts of Wokingham, Berkshire, England, on Holt Lane.
 It is a girls' school and currently teaches over 1,200 girls ranging from age 11–18.
 Boys are admitted to the sixth form.
 There are eight houses: Broderers, Clothworkers, Goldsmiths, Haberdashers, Lacemakers, Spinners, Tanners and Weavers.

-The school was founded in 1931, originally at Tudor House, and its first headmistress was G. M. Brown.
+The school was founded in 1931, still occupies the same site, its first headmistress being G. M. Brown.
 It is a specialized language and science college and is in the top 100 highest achieving schools in GCSE, AS and A level exam results.
 The current co-headteachers are Anne Kennedy and Katie Pearce.

 In June 2020, James Furlong, a 36-year-old teacher who was head of history, government, and politics at the school, was stabbed to death in the 2020 Forbury Gardens stabbings in Reading.